Sprinkler System Terms To Know

 Spacing: The distance between adjacent sprinkler heads.

-Spray head: A stationary sprinkler head with no moving parts that pops up when water is supplied and down when it stops.
+Spray head: A stationary sprinkler head, generally with no moving parts, that pops up when water is supplied and down when it stops.
 Water is applied in a designated spray pattern at a rate from 1.0 to 1.5 inches per hour.
 Various nozzle types produce different spray patterns.
 Spacing is generally 3 to 15 feet.
+Some manufacturers have begun marketing rotary spray heads that offer head-specific adjustments to spray patterns and to water "throw" distance.

 Time clock: Also known as a controller or timer.
 An automatic timing device, connected to a series of electric valves, that turns sprinkler zones on and off according to a schedule set by a contractor or homeowner.